germanviscuso/deep-eye-skill/README.md

 - Statement:
 - Effect: Allow
 - Action:
-- sqs:DeleteMessage
 - sqs:GetQueueAttributes
 - sqs:GetQueueUrl
 - sqs:ReceiveMessage
-- sqs:SendMessage

 (or you might want to use the predefined AmazonSQSFullAccess policy.
-Use it at your own risk!)
+But use it at your own risk!)

 ## Running the Demo